pjsimba16/TrackingAsia-EAI/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [x] Build all required files.
-- [ ] Add Additional Templates w/ Examples
+- [x] Build executables for MacOS and Windows.
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Incorporate multithreading to avoid program not running errors.
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/pjsimba16/TrackingAsia-EAI/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>